rsdoiel/antenna/columns.md

 ---

-## Why the Hell is Musk getting a $29 billion raise?
+## Why the hell is Musk getting a $29 billion raise?

 date: 2025-08-04, from: Robert Reich's blog

-It's authoritarian capitalism
+It&#8217;s authoritarian capitalism

 <br>